fpvandoorn/LeanInRome/README.md

   * On Windows, if you get an error that starts with `curl: (35) schannel: next InitializeSecurityContext failed` it is probably your antivirus program that doesn't like that we're downloading many files.
 The easiest solution is to temporarily disable your antivirus program.

 * Run `lake build +LeanInRome.Common`
   * This should take less than 1 minute.
-If you get more than 10 lines of output,
+If you get more than a few lines of output, then you're rebuilding Mathlib from scratch, which means that the previous step went wrong.
+You can quit the execution and ask for help.

 * Launch VS Code, either through your application menu or by typing `code .` (note the dot!).
 (MacOS users need to take a one-off